-workOrderRequest is a Work Order request data in one of the following formats
+workOrderRequest is a Work Order request data in one of the following formats errorCode is an error code, 0 - success, otherwise an error.

 - JSON payload as defined in the details of the workOrderRequest in section Direct Model Invocation. - HTTP(S) URI that points to the same JSON payload as above.
 A URI is normally used to minimize the storage required to store the work order on the blockchain.